-Acute pain is the pain which occurs when the body is injured, as in the case of infection of the appendix (appendicitis) or a ruptured ovarian cyst or tubal pregnancy.
+Acute pain is the pain, which occurs when the body is injured, as in the case of infection of the appendix (appendicitis).
 There is an obvious cause for the pain.
 Chronic pain is very different.
 The original cause of the pain may be gone.
-Changes occur in the muscles, nervous system or other tissues to perpetuate the pain signals, and the pain itself becomes the disease.
+This is caused by changes in the muscles, nervous system or other tissues.
+The pain itself becomes the disease.

-What is "Chronic Pelvic Pain Syndrome?"
+What is "Chronic Pelvic Pain Syndrome"?

-When constant, strong pain continues for an extended period of time, it can become physically and mentally exhausting.
-When pain has continued for so long and to such an extent that the person in pain is changing emotionally and behaving differently to cope with it, this is known as "Chronic Pelvic Pain Syndrome".
+When constant, strong pain continues for a long period of time, it can become physically and mentally exhausting.
+To cope with the pain, the people may make emotional and behavioral changes.
+When pain has continued for so long and such an extent that the person in pain is changing emotionally and behaving differently to cope with it, this is known as "Chronic Pelvic Pain Syndrome".
 People with this condition will have the following: